MichaelHallik/MichaelHallik.github.io/_posts/2021-02-04-Running-Robot-Framework-in-a-virtual-environment-pt-4.md

 <h1 class="post"> <a name="Introduction."> Introduction. </a> </h1>

 In his article we will create our first virtual environment and learn a couple of things about how such an environment works.

-We will also learn how to activate and deactivate environments and how to switch between them:
+We will also learn how to activate and deactivate environments and how to switch between them.

+We will therefore look at the following:

 <ol>
 	<li><a class="postanchor" href="#About the mkvirtualenv command.">About the mkvirtualenv command.</a></li>